 Pursuing Achievement Through Higher Education (PATH)

 Pursuing Achievement Through Higher Education (PATH) Tucson is dedicated to shepherding all current and alumni students of Santa Cruz and St. John the Evangelist on the path to and through college and to heaven by accompanying them on their educational journeys through tracking, supporting, and coaching.
-We team with the schools to provide the tools our children need to develop strong character and strengthen their spirituality through each stage of their education.
+We team with the schools to provide the tools our children need to develop strong character and strengthen their spirituality through each stage of their education in order to help enable their fullest flourishing.

 - PATH Persistence Class